• Home

 An interesting note is that I started to get interview requests around early February, which is why the drop off in applications happened then.
 I began to focus more on preparing for interviews.

-That is, until toward the end when I got nervous and started to apply, practice interviewing, and do general job search tasks for a ridiculous number of hours a day, everyday M-S.
+That is, until toward the end when I got nervous and started to apply, practice interviewing, and do general job search tasks for a ridiculous number of hours a day, every day Monday to Sunday.

 job search screwed up difficult

-Now the part everyone wants, how did this end?
+Now the part everyone wants to know.
+How did this end?

 The vast majority (>90) applications I sent received no response.